 KU Leuven will celebrate its 600th anniversary in 2025, making it one of Europe’s oldest universities.
 Our institution has the double honour of being the oldest university in the Low Countries and the oldest extant Catholic university in the world.
 The University that is now known as KU Leuven was founded with the papal bull ‘Sapientie immarcessibilis’.
 This was issued by Pope Martin V on December 9, 1425 after the city of Leuven had requested permission for the foundation of the University with the support of John IV, Duke of Brabant, and the city’s clergy.
 Through the ages, the University’s academic fame has attracted numerous scholars and scientists who have made valuable contributions to European culture: Desiderius Erasmus, Justus Lipsius and the father of modern anatomy, Andreas Vesalius, are only a few examples.

-The University of Leuven can look back on a glorious past, but it also moves with the times.
+KU Leuven can look back on a glorious past, but it also moves with the times.
 Today, international co-operation is regarded as essential for a modern university.
 Top-level research is judged according to international standards and implies interaction, co-operation, and exchange, both of researchers and results.
 As such, according to international rankings, KU Leuven is among the best 100 universities in the world.
 Our University is currently ranked 47th in the Times Higher Education World Ranking (2018), and 71st according to the QS World University Rankings (2018).
 In 2016 and 2017, Reuters named KU Leuven the most innovative university in Europe.

 Study in the heart of Europe